MicrosoftTranslator/CustomTranslatorApiSamples/README.md

 In Controllers folder open **HomeController.cs**, and update following code:

 1. **clientID**: update this value with the App Id/Client ID listed in Application Registration Portal.
-2. **clientsecret**: update this value with your App’s secret/ password.
+2. **clientsecret**: update this value with the value of your App's secret.
+Use the value and **not** the secret description or the secret ID.
 3. **redirectUri**: update it as per your MVC app’s URL.

 ![Variables](media/d1458ea2a714990ad437a0a09cc89fbd.png)